slzone/terraform-vpc-module/README.md

 * \<name\>: Name of the load balancer that you want to define
   * subnets: List of names of the subnet this load balancer is associated with
   * type: (Optional) the type of the load balancer.
 Default value is public.
 Supported values are public and private
+  * profile: (Optional, string) default is Application LB.
+Set to network-fixed for Network LB
+  * route_mode: (Optional, bool) Indicates whether route mode is enabled for this load balancer
+  * security_groups: (Optional, List) A list of security groups to use for this load balancer.
+This option is supported only for application load balancers.
   * tags: (Optional, string with each name separated by a comma) tags associated with the load balancer
   * pools: (list of maps that provides a load balancer pool)
     * name - (Required, string) The name of the pool